 View our archive of A Word on Words with John Seigenthaler.

-Generous support for A WORD ON WORDS provided by Judy and Steve Turner.
+Generous support for A Word on Words is provided by

 Nashville Public Television

 NPT’s three broadcast channels are NPT, the main channel; secondary channel NPT2; and NPT3, a 24/7 PBS Kids channel.
 NPT is also available to anyone in the world through its array of NPT digital services, including wnpt.org, YouTube channels and the PBS video app.